soundpress/RulesOfNYC/docs/c04/index.rst

    (3) The determination of non-responsibility shall be included in the VENDEX database.

 (i) Determination of non-responsibility.
-An agency letting a contract by competitive sealed bid or competitive sealed bid from prequalified vendors may find the lowest responsive bidder(s) to be non-responsible in accordance with § 2-08 of these Rules.
+An agency letting a contract by competitive sealed bid or competitive sealed bid from prequalified vendors may find the lowest responsive bidder(s) to be non-responsible in accordance with 9 RCNY § 2-08 of these Rules.

 (j) Notice.
 After making a determination of non-responsibility, the ACCO shall notify the lowest bidder in writing of that determination.
 The notification shall state the reasons upon which the determination is based and shall inform the bidder of the right to appeal the determination of non-responsibility to the Agency Head and subsequently to the Mayor, and of the procedure for taking such appeals.
 The notification shall also contain the following statement: